 Work Exclusion & Isolation Period

 Non-high-risk, non-congregate settings: The worker must be sent home immediately and instructed to isolate for 10 days from the date they tested positive AND, if symptomatic, 24 hours after resolution of fever without the use of fever-reducing medication and improvement in any other symptoms; (whichever is longer).
 The individual may return to the worksite only after both of these criteria are met.
 NEW These instructions apply to all those who test positive, regardless of COVID-19 vaccination status.
 Fully vaccinated persons who test positive for COVID-19 must follow standard county guidance for isolation.

 Employers can also use this Quarantine and Isolation Calculator* to confirm when the employee can leave isolation and return to work.
-Please make sure to select either the “You have tested positive and have symptoms” OR “You have tested positive but have no symptoms,” depending on whether the employee has symptoms or not.)
+Please make sure to select either the “You have tested positive and have symptoms” OR “You have tested positive but have no symptoms,” depending on whether the employee has symptoms or not.

 *Please note, this calculator is the property of San Bernardino County.
 Santa Clara County does not control the information contained in this third party application, and is not responsible for its use or misuse.
 Please consult current county guidance when using this application.